The engine that powers sustainable organisations

 The energy sector is going through a reckoning as it navigates the pressures of the energy transition.
 As both a contributor of climate change and facilitator of a low carbon economy, the sector has a delicate balancing act to manage as the time of peak oil arrives.
 With investors and lenders interested in the way oil and gas companies are responding to the physical and transition risks of climate change, the industry’s greatest ESG challenge is undoubtedly related to the energy trilemma.

-ESG reporting for the oil and gas industry faces many of the same challenges as other industries - insufficient data, poor disclosures, and lack of comparability across the industry are obstacles to reporting transparency.
+ESG reporting for the oil and gas industry faces many of the same challenges as other industries: Insufficient data, poor disclosures, and lack of comparability across the industry are obstacles to reporting transparency.

 A wide range of players form the upstream and downstream ecosystem in oil and gas.
 Capturing relevant disclosures and the many data points across the value chain takes an enormous effort.
-Depending on which stage of the value chain you’re at, certain activities or new technologies such as fracking and oil sands may be areas of public interest or material risk that present more challenges during reporting due to their relative newness.
+Depending on which stage of the value chain you’re at, certain activities or new technologies may be areas of public or material interest.
+For example, fracking and oil sands may present more challenges during reporting due to their relative newness.

 Another challenge is selecting the type of data.
 Providing both absolute and normalised data (or intensity measures) gives a fuller picture of ESG performance.
 For example, GHG intensity informs investors about emissions relative to production output.

-International Petroleum Industry Environmental Conservation Association (IPIECA) and International Association of Oil & Gas Producers’ (IOGP) reporting guidance are incredibly useful resources for industry-approved standards, which includes performance indicators, normalisation factors, and boundary setting, in addition to other protocols.
+International Petroleum Industry Environmental Conservation Association (IPIECA) and International Association of Oil & Gas Producers’ (IOGP) reporting guidance are incredibly useful resources for industry-approved standards.
+They include performance indicators, normalisation factors, and boundary settings, in addition to other protocols.
 Meanwhile, other recognised frameworks such as the TCFD recommendations provide guidelines on climate reporting and even a sector-specific guide for energy.